pablo-lamtenzan/Famine/README.md

 10) No space ?
 Modify offsets of program, segment and folowing sections, add padding respecting the page size align.
 11) Re-write the file adding famines code now is known that there are enought space and offset are shifted.
 12) Add padding ultil page size.
-13) Famine readdy to infect !
+13) Famine is readdy to infect !
 Have a nice day.

 # About the project
 This is the first virus i've done.
 Virus branch are so interesting.
 Next virus is called Pestilence, it will be takes famine's code but will be undetectable.